* Data shows 1.5 pct German inflation in July

 * Data firms expectations for central bank tightening

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Recasts and writes through)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates prices, adds U.S. data)

 LONDON, July 28 (Reuters) - Europe's benchmark bond yield approached levels not seen since January 2016 on Friday after data showed higher-than-expected inflation in the bloc's largest economy.

-The data confirmed a trend seen earlier on Friday the German states of North Rhine-Westphalia, Bavaria and Baden-Wuerttemberg all reported rising consumer price growth.
+The data confirmed a trend seen earlier on Friday, with the German states of North Rhine-Westphalia, Bavaria and Baden-Wuerttemberg all reporting rising consumer price growth.

 More robust inflation supports the view that the European Central Bank may move to scale back some of its massive monetary stimulus later this year.

 Euro zone-wide data is due on Monday, with analysts predicting a slight slip to 1.2 percent from 1.3 percent, well below the central bank's near 2 percent price target.
 Friday's data casts doubt over those forecasts.